nro-bot/minimal_python_demo/README.md

 The first step is to create a virtual environment to isolate the project dependencies from your system’s Python installation.
-This ensures that the packages used in the project don’t conflict with other projects.
-All following steps should be inside that environment.
+This ensures that the packages used in the project don’t conflict with other projects. i

+**Once activated, you should see `(env)` at the beginning of the terminal prompt, indicating that the virtual environment is active.**

+After creating it, make sure installation steps are all inside that environment.

 ### Option 1: Using pip

 If you prefer to use **pip**, the traditional package manager for Python, follow these steps:

-#### Step 1: Create a Virtual Environment
+1. Create a Virtual Environment

-1. Open a terminal (or command prompt) and navigate to the directory where you have the project.
+Open a terminal (or command prompt) and navigate to the directory where you have the project.

-2. Run the following command to create a virtual environment:
+Run the following command to create a virtual environment:

      ```bash
      python -m venv env
      ```

 This will create a virtual environment named `env`.

-#### Step 2: Activate the Virtual Environment
+2. Activate the Virtual Environment

 Once the virtual environment is created, activate it: